Last updated on 18 November 2020

 Similar symptoms between haemorrhoids and colorectal cancer

-Both haemorrhoids and colorectal cancer cause rectal bleeding.
+Both haemorrhoids and colorectal cancer can cause rectal bleeding.
 They may be noticed when you wipe with a toilet paper or in your stool after a bowel movement.
-Blood coming from the rectum and colon are usually bright red in colour.
+Blood coming from haemorrhoids is usually bright red while blood from cancer in the rectum and colon is usually darker red in colour.

 Rectal and anal itching

-Rectal and anal itching are present in both haemorrhoids and colorectal cancer.
-It is caused by mucus and stool that irritate the sensitive skin inside the rectum and around the anus.
-The itchiness usually intensifies after a bowel movement and may worsen at night.
+Rectal and anal itching can be present in both haemorrhoids and rectal cancer.
+It is caused by mucus and stool that irritate the sensitive skin around the anus.
+The itchiness may worsen at night.

 Lump in the anus

-A lump at the anal opening may be noticed when you have external haemorrhoids or colorectal cancer.
+A lump at the anal opening may be noticed when you have large haemorrhoids or rectal cancer.
 The lump may be hard and painful.

 Differences in symptoms between haemorrhoids and colorectal cancer

 A change in bowel habits is a common warning sign of colorectal cancer.
 This may include changes to the frequency of your normal bowel movements, or the consistency (hard, soft) and caliber (narrow and pencil-thin) of the stool.

 Colorectal cancer can cause persistent abdominal pain or discomfort, in the form of bloating and cramps, which may suggest impending blockage of the intestines.

 Unexplained weight loss